What Are Market Bubbles? [And How to Identify Them]

 While traditional lending institutions are commonly sources of these problems, they do occur in other entities as well.

-Long-Term Capital Management was a hedge (part of the lightly regulated non-bank “shadow banking” system) that became systemically to the global financial system in the late 1990s by making relative value trades with high leverage.
+Long-Term Capital Management was a hedge fund (part of the lightly regulated non-bank “shadow banking” system) that became systemically important to the global financial system in the late 1990s by making relative value trades with high leverage.

 The original core strategy of the fund relied on trades predicting the convergence of the spread between “off-the-run” and “on-the-run” bonds in fixed income futures markets.